LearnOnDemandSystems/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 - **Commands:** Used to target the Portal window to input commands.
 To mitigate risk of error and to enhance the overall experience of the lab, the IDL v2 platform supports executing commands directly in the area of focus of the Portal window.
 Clicking the text in the lab instructions will input the command into the item in focus, on the Portal window.
 Commands can be a single line (shown below) or multi-line.

+  > ```
+  > @[Text to display](`command`)
+  > ```

 - Commands can perform any action that is possible to do from a command or Windows PowerShell prompt.
 For example, the command could open File Explorer at a particular location within a directory structure, open dialog boxes, start scripts, open documents and web pages, and many others.

   Although potentially any task could be reduced to an action that can be executed as a command shell or Windows PowerShell command, you should use this feature judiciously.
 Users should still know how to open File Explorer and perform other basic actions.
 This feature is most useful for a complex task that involves numerous steps, opening file locations deep down in directory structures, opening specific Web pages, and other similar activities.

   There are 4 different kinds of commands that you can configure:

   - **Type Text**.
 This is not a command per se.
-Rather, this command type allows the user to copy a predetermined string to the VM.
+Rather, this command type allows the user to input a predetermined string.

-    - **PowerShel**l.
-This allows the user to execute a PowerShell command in the background.
+  - **PowerShell**.
+This allows the user to execute a PowerShell command

+    in the background.
 The user does not see the execution of the command.

   - **PowerShell will UI**.
 This opens a command prompt window in the VM and shows the command execution.

   - **Shell**.
 This causes a command to be executed in the background.
     The user does not see the execution of the command.

   - **Shell with UI**.
 This command opens a command prompt window in the VM and shows the command execution

 To initiate the Command , the lab user clicks on lightning bolt) icon in the lab instructions, as shown below.

-  > ```
-  > @[Text to display](`command`)
-  > ```

 ![Command](images/idl2-command.png)

 - **Include:**  Used to input text from a GitHub raw link.
 This is useful to use to pull in content hosted on GitHub.
 Navigate to the GitHub page containing the content to be used, click the Raw button, then copy the URL of that page and include it in the below syntax.

-  **Note**: GitHub hosted content can be changed by the repo maintainer of the content and will change the instructions displayed in the lab using the _Include_ syntax.
+  - **Note**: GitHub hosted content can be changed by the repo maintainer of the content and will change the 			instructions displayed in the lab that is using the Include syntax.

   > `[!INCLUDE [label](url)]`